helm/charts/stable/concourse/README.md

 ### Credential Management

-Pipelines ususally need credentials to do things.
+Pipelines usually need credentials to do things.
 Concourse supports the use of a [Credential Manager](https://concourse-ci.org/creds.html) so your pipelines can contain references to secrets instead of the actual secret values.
 You can't use more than one credential manager at a time.

 #### Kubernetes Secrets